efabless/foss-asic-tools/README.md

 Both scripts will use default settings, which you can tweak by settings shell variables (VARIABLE=default is shown):

-* `DRY_RUN` (unset by default); if set to any value (also 0, false, etc.), makes the start scripts print all executed commands instead of running.
+* `DRY_RUN` (unset by default); if set to any value (also 0, false, etc.), the start scripts print all executed commands instead of running.
 Useful for debugging/testing or just creating "template commands" for unique setups.
 * `DESIGNS=$HOME/eda/designs` (`DESIGNS=%USERPROFILE%\eda\designs` for `.bat`) sets the directory that holds your design files.
 This directory is mounted into the container on `/foss/designs`.
 * `WEBSERVER_PORT=80` sets the port on which the Docker daemon will map the webserver port of the container to be reachable from localhost and the outside world. `0` disables the mapping.
 * `VNC_PORT=5901` sets the port on which the Docker daemon will map the VNC server port of the container to be reachable from localhost and the outside world.
 This is only required if you want to access the UI with a different VNC client. `0` disabled the mapping.
 * `DOCKER_USER="hpretl"` username for the Docker Hub repository from which the images are pulled.
 Usually, no change is required.
 * `DOCKER_IMAGE="iic-osic-tools"` Docker Hub image name to pull.
-Normally no change is required.
+Usually, no change is required.
 * `DOCKER_TAG="latest"` Docker Hub image tag.
 By default, it pulls the latest version; this might be handy to change if you want to match a specific version set.
 * `CONTAINER_USER=$(id -u)` (the current user's ID, `CONTAINER_USER=1000` for `.bat`) The user ID (and also group ID) is especially important on Linux and macOS because those are the IDs used to write files in the `DESIGNS` directory.
 For debugging/testing, the user and group ID can be set to `0` to gain root access inside the container.
 * `CONTAINER_GROUP=$(id -g)` (the current user's group ID, `CONTAINER_GROUP=1000` for `.bat`)
-* `CONTAINER_NAME="iic-osic-tools_xvnc_uid_"$(id -u)` (attaches the executing users id to the name on Unix, or only `CONTAINER_NAME="iic-osic-tools_xvnc` for `.bat`) is the name that is assigned to the container for easy identification.
+* `CONTAINER_NAME="iic-osic-tools_xvnc_uid_"$(id -u)` (attaches the executing user's id to the name on Unix, or only `CONTAINER_NAME="iic-osic-tools_xvnc` for `.bat`) is the name that is assigned to the container for easy identification.
 It is used to identify if a container exists and is running.

 To overwrite the default settings, see [Overwriting Shell Variables](#overwriting-shell-variables)

 ### Using a Local X-Server

 This mode is recommended if the container is run on the local machine.
 It is significantly faster than VNC (as it renders the graphics locally), is more lightweight (no complete desktop environment is running), and integrates with the desktop (copy-paste, etc.).
-To start the container run
+To start the container, run the following:

 `./start_x.sh`